Mil Mi-28: Russia

 The Mi-28N was deployed by Russia during the 2022 invasion of Ukraine.
 The Times reported that Ukrainian forces had successfully used a UK-made Starstreak system to shoot down a Russian Mi-28N attack helicopter in early April.
-On 26 April, the wreck of a Mi-28 was found by Ukrainian forces outside the town of Hostomel in Kyiv region.
-The craft was likely destroyed during the battle for Hostomel airport.
+On 26 April, the wreck of a Mi-28 was found by Ukrainian forces outside the town of Hostomel in the Kyiv Oblast.
+The craft was likely destroyed during the Battle of Hostomel Airport.
 On 9 May, one Mi-28 was destroyed in north of Kharkiv, the attack helicopter with registration number RF-13654 was the third visually reported loss of that type.
 On 16 May, another Mi-28N with registration number RF-13628 was destroyed in Kharkiv.
-On 12 June, a Mi-28H was destroyed and its wreck recorded in video by Ukrainian troops, the crew of the aircraft died at the crash site.
+On 12 June 2022, a Mi-28N was destroyed and its wreck recorded in video by Ukrainian troops, the crew of the helicopter died at the crash site.

+On 18 September 2023, the Ukrainian military intelligence claimed a raid against Chkalovsky Air Base, near Moscow, occurred.
+During which they claimed damaged the tail rotor of a Mi-28N.
+It had been used in the shooting down of Ukrainian drones, according to a statement.

+On 6 August 2024, the Ukrainian SBU stated that a Russian Mi-28 in Kursk Oblast was damaged by an FPV drone.
+The SBU claimed that it the first successful intercept of a helicopter, mid-flight, using a drone.

+As of 13 May 2025, twelve Mi-28s have been visually confirmed as lost and four damaged since start of 2022 Invasion by the Oryx blog.

 Iraq

 In October 2012, it was reported that Russia and Iraq may sign a US$4.2–$5.0 billion weapons contract, including purchase of 30 Mi-28NE helicopters.
 The deal was confirmed on 9 October.
 The deal was reportedly cancelled due to Iraqi concerns of corruption, but that concern was addressed, and the Iraqi defence minister stated that "the deal is going ahead."
 As of December 2015, 15 Mi-28NEs had been delivered.

 Iraqi Mi-28s reportedly saw their first use in combat in September 2014, only several days after their arrival in the country.
 However, official confirmation by the Iraqi ministry of defence only came on 30 October of the same year.